The web design market is like a jungle for small businesses.

 That’s why using some simple design tricks can skyrocket your conversion rates, thus increasing your profits.

-10. Colors are the core of good web design – color alone increases brand recognition by 80%.
+11. Colors are the core of good web design –color alone increases brand recognition by 80%.

 (Source: Loyola University, Maryland study)

-- One of the well-known web design facts is that blue is the favorite color of both women (35%) and men (57%).
+One of the well-known web design facts is that blue 1Interesting fact – Hyperlinks are blue because even people with a color-vision deficiency can distinguish blue from other colors. is the favorite color of both women (35%) and men (57%).

 Color is one of the crucial elements of success.
 Not only does it make your brand stand out, but it also allows visitors to feel more comfortable while browsing.
 Designers and marketers apply color psychology to achieve better results.
 So should you.